 Environmentally sustainable and family-operated, Cross River offers an exciting experience of mountain accommodations in teepees and heritage cabins with expeditions and activities that include hiking, rafting, backpacking, and canoeing.
 In the evenings, guests can enjoy a common fire pit under a star-studded sky.
 Guests might also be lucky enough to catch a glimpse of indigenous wildlife including elk, deer, coyotes, wolves, beavers, bears, 90 species of birds, and perhaps even a random caribou.
 This kind of vacation or weekend getaway creates memories and stories you will tell and re-tell for years to come.
 You can book your stay at Cross River Wilderness Centre HERE.

 Located inside the West Edmonton Mall, which is North America’s largest shopping and entertainment complex, you’ll find the exclusive Fantasyland Hotel where travelers can make their dreams come true with 120 fantasy-themed rooms, including everything from Western decor to space and underwater themes.
-Some rooms feature the bed as part of a prop such as the Victorian theme which offers the bed inside a Victorian Coach, or inside the flatbed of a truck, or in an igloo.
+Some rooms feature the bed as part of a prop such as the Victorian theme which offers the bed inside a Victorian Coach.
 There are sports-related rooms, themes that are based on Hollywood movies, and some revolve around geographic locations such as Polynesia, Africa, Arabia, and Rome.

 Fantasyland Hotel offers package deals that include entertainment, time at the spa, and a romantic Wine and Dine package that includes rose petals in your room.
 Whatever your fantasy, you’re bound to find it here at this truly unique hotel.